 An impact fee is a fee, paid at time of building permit, that can only be used to build new public improvements.
 On January 13, 2003 the City Council approved five separate impact fees: 1) arterial streets, 2) water system, 3) water distribution, 4) wastewater and 5) neighborhood parks and trail fee.
 Each fee will be deposited into a separate account.
 These funds could then be used only for new construction.
 For example, the water system impact fees could only used for new water improvements, such as reservoirs, pumping stations and water treatment.
 (Impact Fee Ordinance #18113 adopted January 13, 2003.)

-For more informtion on Impact fees, visit the Public Works webpage.
+For more information on Impact fees, visit the Transportation and Utilities webpage.

 Access Management Policy